pkolchanov/CustomizingPython/tail.md

 Perfect.
 Let's move to the final step.

-##  Implement an interpretator for the new bytecode
+##  Implement an interpreter for the new bytecode
 As previously mentioned, the `Python/bytecodes.c` file contains definitions and interpretations of Python bytecodes.
-Currently, we are using a blank copy of `CALL` interptetier as `TAIL_CALL`.
+Currently, we are using a blank copy of `CALL` interpreter as `TAIL_CALL`.
 First, let's understand how it works.

 #### How `CALL` works
 A bit of terminology.
-Call frame is a structure that represents a function call's execution context: local variables, function arguments etc.
+A call frame is a structure that represents a function call's execution context: local variables, function arguments etc.

-Value stack is a list of pointers to python objects, that instructions operates.
-For example,
+A value stack is a list of pointers to python objects, that instructions operate on.

-The `Python/bytecodes.c/_CALL` manipulaets both structures.
+The `Python/bytecodes.c/_CALL` manipulates both structures.
 In summary, it does three things:
 1. Creates a new call frame and pushes it to the call stack
 2. Consumes arguments from the current frame's value stack
 3. Passes control to the new frame